adamk72/adk_docusaurus/docs/sw/using-jira.md

 5. Anticipate questions and answer them in advance in the issue.
 6. Add comments, screenshots, and document and web links like crazy.

+## What doesn't need to go in Jira

+If you're developer, pretty much everything you do needs to be recorded in Jira.
+If you're working, you're working on a Jira issue, not some abstracted thought.

+However, there are plenty of things that don't need to be recorded as Jira issues.
+You may refer to these items within an existing Jira issue, but you don't need to create a unique issue for them:

+### Jira is not:

+- A glorified to-do list.
+- A reminder system
+- A calendar
+- A time-tracking system (though it does track the time it takes you to accomplish your tasks)

+So these are the types of things you don't need to put into Jira:

+- Tasks as reminders for meetings - Use a calendar or the /remind feature of Slack.
+- Tasks to write documentation - instead, make a note that a task isn't complete until documentation is finished (or create a sub-task).
+- Generalized thoughts about what you might want to do.
+If it isn't distinctly part of the project, don't add it to Jira.

+# Issue Types

 ## Tasks & Sub-tasks

 Task-type issues should be atomic and single purpose.
 In terms of code, a task should be able to be made with a single commit.